linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 	- Illustrates the concern that companies "make up" assets

 #### DOES THE MARKET TREAT R&D EXPENDITURES AS EXPENSES?
-- Even though many intangible investments are not capitalized,  there is info in 10‐K:
+- Even though many [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] investments are not capitalized,  there is info in 10‐K:
 	 - R&D expenses are disclosed:
 		   - Income statement,  cash flow statement and R&D footnote
 		   - But recall: R&D expenses can be buried in COGS and SG&A